rounakdatta/rounakdatta.github.io/_posts/2018-02-08-elab-quick-print.markdown

 - Uses Python library - _requests_ (for getting the reports) and _img2pdf_ (for converting to PDF) instead of (resource heavy and difficult-to-use) Selenium.

-- Response time : 10s
+- Response time : 10m (best case)

 ![Screenshot](/assets/elab-report.png){:class="img-responsive"}

-The site is currently live at <a href="http://elabreport.ml/">elabreport.ml</a>.
+A demo version is currently live at <a href="http://elabreport.ml/">elabreport.ml</a>.
+Recommended to use Google Colab for the purpose.
+The response time isn't lightning fast because eLab servers are slow!

 Find the GitHub repo <a href="https://github.com/rounakdatta/elab-quick-print">here</a>.